 There are occasional vacancies for this role which is based in the Kaimai Mamaku Forest Park.
 Help look after the hut and provide a welcoming environment for trampers.

 Learn about how you can become involved in community conservation around Gisborne.

-Several volunteer positions are available at our Aniwaniwa Office, situated on the shores of Lake Waikaremoana
+Several volunteer positions are available at our Aniwaniwa Base, situated on the shores of Lake Waikaremoana

 Between November and February hut wardens are needed at the Central Whirinaki Hut in Whirinaki Forest Park on the East Coast.

 Learn about hut warden volunteer opportunities available in Tongariro National Park in the Central North Island.

 Volunteer at the Tongariro National Trout Centre River Walk Visitor Centre and help showcase the Taupo Trout Fishery and Genesis Energy Freshwater Aquarium.